 From every window on the sunny side of the house I can watch the Nazis.
 From the living room I see the ancient grandmother push her push-mower in the front yard.
 Through their kitchen window I can see her daughter who is Granma’s age.
 In the backyard I hear the young daughter playing with her son, a boy my age.

 Granma is in the garden pulling up weeds and gathering vegetables.
 When the basket is filled with food we walk over to the Nazi’s house.
 I feel a chill go up my spine every time the old grandmother looks at me.
 I’m so filled with the stories of war that I’m always a little afraid she might want to shove me in an oven.
 The click, click, click of her old black push-mower comes to a stop when she sees us.
-Her toothless smile and the black scarf she wears tied tightly under her chin, draw the wrinkles and folds of her face into a new symmetry.
+Her toothless smile and the black scarf she wears tied tightly under her chin, draw the wrinkles and folds of her face into a dried apple symmetry.
 She wears an old black dress that reaches to her ankles.
 On her feet she wears black leather boots.
 Her fingers grip the push-mower and are gnarled and twisted from almost a century of hard work.

 She only speaks German.
 Granma says she’s too old to learn English and doesn’t need to.
 I hear the creak of the front door as the old grandmother’s daughter comes to greet us.
 She takes the basket from Granma and welcomes us into her garden.
 She picks apricots and peaches, apples and tomatoes, placing them into a second basket that she gives to us.
 Looking around, I see the boy wants to play.
 We think up a game while Granma and her friend talk.
 The click, click, click, of the old push mower picks up again and the hours slip by in the easy flow of a long hot summer day.